databrickslabs/mosaic/docs/source/api/raster-functions.rst

     - Optional: default is false.
     - If :code:`with_checkpoint` set to true, the tiles are written to the checkpoint directory.
     - If set to false, the tiles are returned as in-memory byte arrays.

-  Once enabled, checkpointing will remain enabled for tiles originating from this function, meaning follow-on calls will also use checkpointing.
-To switch away from checkpointing down the line, you could call :ref:`rst_fromfile` using the checkpointed locations as the :code:`path` input.
 ..

     :example: